When & where

 On a clear, flat road, the absolute maximum speed of the double-deck buses is 40mph; the coaches travel slightly faster.
 However, the average speed is a lot less.
 As you might imagine, when you plan your day you will need to allow plenty of time - generally almost twice the time a car might take to travel over the same distance.
 Please don't forget to allow a bit of time for people to get on and off the vehicle.

 Our vehicles were built in the 1960s and as such were not designed and are not equipped to carry some mobility impaired people.
-We will do our very best to assist where we can and provide here a guide to indicate how accessible each of our vehicle types are.
+We will do our very best to assist where we can and provide here a guide to using our vehicles.

 The entrance is 23½ inches wide and there is a low contrast polished steel handrail to the left and right.
 From flat ground without a kerb is a 15½ inch climb, which becomes reduced where there is a roadside kerb.
 (A portable step is also available).